 A trend depends on how many fresh contracts is exchanging hands with the new price move.
 If the fresh cash does not flow into the market and the fresh contract does not exchange hands, then we should be doubtful about the trend.

 How to find open interest in stocks?

 For investment or trading in futures contracts, we can take the help of this data.
-There is another way where we can find open interest and this is specially for the options trader.
+There is another way where we can find open interest and this is especially for the options trader.

-How to extract meaning out of Option Chain?
+How to extract meaning out of Options Chain?